Sir Douglas Quintet

-The Sir Douglas Quintet was an American rock band, formed in San Antonio in 1964.
+The Sir Douglas Quintet was an American rock band formed in San Antonio, Texas in 1964.
 With their first hits, they were acclaimed in their home state.
 When their career was established (subsequent to working with Texas record producer Huey Meaux), the band relocated to the West Coast.
 Their move coincided with the burgeoning San Francisco psychedelic rock scene of the mid 1960s to early 1970s.
 Overall, the quintet were exponents of good-times music with strong roots in blues and Texas-regional traditions.
+The band's songs were most noted for the instantly distinguishable organ sound of Augie Meyers' Vox Continental.

 Group's origins

-Doug Sahm, a veteran of the professional music scene who first sang on radio at the age of five, formed the Quintet (first called simply 'Sir Douglas') in 1964 with longtime friend Augie Meyers and the other original members, Jack Barber, Frank Morin, and Johnny Perez.
+Doug Sahm, a veteran of the professional music scene who first sang on radio at the age of five, formed the Quintet (first called simply "Sir Douglas") in 1964 with longtime friend Augie Meyers and the other original members, Jack Barber, Frank Morin, and Johnny Perez.
 Sahm had started in country music and had played (at age eleven) on-stage with Hank Williams, Sr. during the latter's final performance.
 Sahm went on to play in blues clubs in his teenage years and had gained experience as a band leader.

 The initial success of the new group, the Quintet, on the airwaves and sales charts was achieved when they made records in conjunction with Houston music producer Huey P. Meaux.
 Houston's recording industry had become the center of Texas R&B music.

 The Quintet was born in a cross-cultural south Texas musical melting pot that included the sounds and traditions of Mexico, Ireland, Scotland, Appalachia, Bohemia, Poland, Czechoslovakia, Germany, and African-America.
 Aware of major trends, producer Huey Meaux advised connecting the new group with the English pop-music trend.
 As a consequence, the Texas-local R&B, Tex-Mex, and other veins the musicians were familiar with initially went through a period of influence by the British pop bands of the early and mid 1960s.
 For a short while, the youthful members of the group emulated Beatles-like "mop-top" demeanor and antics on stage.
 However, they soon outgrew these trappings.